Students » Advising

 How do I get into the pre-major?

-1. Fill out and Declaration of Undergraduate Change of Major or Minor form, also found School of Art office A-505 or the Art Advising office Art-509.
+1. Fill out and Declaration of Undergraduate Change of Major or Minor form, also found School of Art and Design office A-505 or the Art Advising office Art-509.

-2. Bring the form to the School of Art office Art-505 or the Art Advising office Art-509.
+2. Bring the form to the School of Art and Design office Art-505 or the Art Advising office Art-509.

-Do I need to finish the preparation for the major (the lower division requirements) before taking upper divison or major classes?
+Do I need to finish the preparation for the major (the lower division requirements) before taking upper division or major classes?

 • No.

-Is their a foreign language requirement for art majors.
+Is there a foreign language requirement for art majors.

 • There is a foreign language requirement if you are a Studio Arts emphasis or an Art History emphasis, but not for the other Art and Design emphasis areas.